kevintang513/streetview_cnn/README.md

 Add notes for files and directories to keep track of what they contain:
  - `Project.ipynb`: Notebook used for downloading data, training models, and analyzing results.
- - `data`: Directory where the data is stored.
+ - `data`: Directory for data, will be automatically filled after running `Project.ipynb`.
  - `models`: Directory for saved models.
  - `results`: Directory for resulting plots and analysis of model performance.